JuliaDocs/Documenter.jl/docs/src/man/hosting.md

 ## Documentation Versions

+!!! note
+    This section describes the default mode of deployment, which is by version.
+    See the following section on [Deploying without the versioning scheme](@ref) if you want to deploy directly to the "root".

-The documentation is deployed as follows:
+By default the documentation is deployed as follows:

 - Documentation built for a tag `vX.Y.Z` will be stored in a folder `vX.Y.Z`.